oscarrodriguezquantion/game-of-life/README.markdown

-AAThis is a simple demonstration application used in the [Jenkins: The Definitive Guide](http://wakaleo.com/books/jenkins-the-definitive-guide) book.
+AAAAThis is a simple demonstration application used in the [Jenkins: The Definitive Guide](http://wakaleo.com/books/jenkins-the-definitive-guide) book.

 ## Building the project